y2s82/goblin_camp/Goblin Camp/Readme.txt

 change the settings through config.ini as described below:

-You can change the resolution and switch between windowed/full screen mode by editing config.ini which you'll find in your /Documents/My Games/Goblin camp/ folder (or equivalent).
+You can change the resolution and switch between windowed/full screen mode by editing config.py which you'll find in your /Documents/My Games/Goblin camp/ folder (or equivalent).

-Fullscreen is toggled by adding/removing 'fullscreen', like so:

-config {
-	width = 1920
-	height = 1080
-	renderer = "SDL"
-	fullscreen
-}

-The above config.ini would set GC to run fullscreen and use 1920x1080 as the resolution.
+--

 Licensing information is in COPYING.txt
 The libtcod license: LIBTCOD-LICENSE.txt